 Who started it doesn’t matter because once you’re in it, who really cares?
 Even if they did start it, how is knowing that going to rescue you from the argument you’re in?
 It’s not.
 It’s just a red herring that distracts you from what matters.

-And what matters is this: Who is continuing it?
+What matters is this: Who is continuing it?
 How are you continuing it?
 How are you going to get it unstuck and properly resolved?